-Check out our recipe for making Ninja Foodi Corned Beef and Cabbage!
+Check out my recipe for making Ninja Foodi Corned Beef and Cabbage!

-I literally hunt down restaurants that serve corned beef and call ahead to make sure that they have it before going to the restaurant.
+I lOVE corned beef so much so that I literally hunt down restaurants that serve corned beef and call ahead to make sure that they have it before going to the restaurant.
 Why is corned beef soooo good?
 There is no reason that you should only eat this delicious cut of meat around St. Patrick's day or at a restaurant.
-You can make corned beef and cabbage on a more regular basis at home!
+You can make corned beef and cabbage more regularly at home!

 Usually, I am super impatient and cannot seem to wait long enough to eat it....because it takes sooo long to cook!
-I have always made corned beef and cabbage in the crock pot and it took about 8 hours to fully cook it until tender.
+I have always made corned beef and cabbage in the slow cooker and it took about 8 hours to fully cook it until tender.

 I have great news for anybody else that is impatient when it comes to corned beef.....you can cook it in the Ninja Foodi......to all of its tender goodness....in only 90 minutes!
 What???
 For real?
 Yes!!!!

-The best way to cook corned beef is in a pressure cooker!
+The best way to cook corned beef so that it is fork-tender is in a pressure cooker!
 It turns out more flavorful and tender than even a crock pot makes it.
 I hope you like our corned beef and cabbage Ninja Foodi recipe as much as we do!!

 Tips for making Ninja Foodi Corned Beef and Cabbage

-Slice the corned beef diagonal across the grain of the meat.
+Slice the corned beef diagonally across the grain of the meat.
 If you slice the meat with the grain, it will be chewy and stringy.

-How good does our homemade corned beef hash look??
+Here's a tip...make EXTRA corned beef so that you can have leftovers to make corned beef hash!!
+How good does my homemade corned beef hash look??
 You seriously need to try this with any leftover corned beef that you might have.....or do what I do and just make an extra corned beef!!!
 Yummmm!!
 Check out our recipe here!

 Never miss a recipe!
 Subscribe to have FREE recipes sent straight to your inbox!